 Hotel Citrine's Wild Onion Bistro & Bar rounds out the campus's dining options with a farm-to-table inspired menu and full bar.
 Stop by for breakfast or dinner, and enjoy plant-based options, comfort food, local wines, craft beer and handmade cocktails.

-Executive chef Ray Garrow joined the team last month.
+This month, executive chef Ray Garrow joins the team.
 Garrow's 30-year career in the hospitality industry includes culinary leadership roles across the country, including with Davidson Hotels and Resorts, Marriott, Sheraton Hotels, Wyndham Hotels and Radisson Hotels.
-In a statement, Garrow said he aims to create a "wow factor in the presentation that brings surprise and delight."
+In a prepared statement, Garrow said he aims to create a "wow factor in the presentation that brings surprise and delight."

 For all its emphasis on tech and innovation, Roger's menu offerings are decidedly earthly, featuring regional partnerships with farms, ranches and dairies including The Midwife and The Baker, Mary's Chicken and the Monterey Bay Aquarium Seafood Watch program.
 With his team, executive chef Christian McCallion, previously of Larkspur Restaurant & Events, offers dishes like roasted salmon with saffron, sweet pepper and dill yogurt, as well as sandwiches, salads and flatbreads.

 Ready for takeoff?
 Try the Pineapple Booster cocktail, made with NFL Hall of Famer Jerry Rice's G.O.A.T.
 Fuel energy drink.
 James Beard winner Shelley Lindgren and her husband Greg curate the beverage program that includes unique cocktails, as well as wines from small producers, local craft beers and in-house kegged cocktails.